mssqlserver/redmine/README.md

-# Redmine out of the box for Linux using MSSQL (Microsoft SQL-Server)
+# Redmine out of the box for Linux using MSSQL 2019 Express (Linux)
 pre-configured redmine on a lightweight linux using MSSQL Express 2019 for linux

 This project is about running redmine on Docker using a Linux-Version of Microsoft SQL-Server Express 2019 (this "only" needs 2 GB RAM).